-Q. What’s a pledge?
+- What’s a pledge?

-Q. I don’t know what my income will be this year.
+- I don’t know what my income will be this year.
 Should I still make a pledge?

 Yes.
 First and foremost, a pledge is about your willingness to help share, as you are able, in the support of Emerson.

-Q: So what’s the 2nd Question?
+Q: What’s the 2nd Question?

 Q: When should I make a pledge?

-Q: What is a Stewardship Advisor?
+Q: What is a Visiting Steward?

 Q: How can I find out what I pledged last year?